liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Optional_output.rst

 ARKode solver, and list the relevant ARKode C/C++ function that is actually called to extract the output value.
-Similarly, optional integer output values that are specific to the ARKDENSE and ARKBAND linear solvers are listed in :ref:`FInterface.DlsIOUTTable`,  while integer optional output values specific to the ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG iterative linear solvers are listed in :ref:`FInterface.SpilsIOUTTable`.
+Similarly, optional integer output values that are specific to the ARKDENSE and ARKBAND linear solvers are listed in :ref:`FInterface.DlsIOUTTable`, optional integer output values that are specific to the ARKKLU and ARKSUPERLUMT linear solvers are listed in :ref:`FInterface.SlsIOUTTable`, while integer optional output values specific to the ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG iterative linear solvers are listed in :ref:`FInterface.SpilsIOUTTable`.